-We have shown the feasibility of clustering a large collection of unlabeled face images (up to 123M) into an unspecified number of identities (on the order of millions).
+of identities (on the order of millions).
 This problem is of practical interest as a first step in organizing a large collection of unlabeled face images prior to human examination due to the high volume of face images uploaded to social media, and potentially encountered in forensic investigations.
 There are computational challenges in processing datasets with tens of millions of faces (which we address via approximation methods, and parallelization).
 Even if the computational challenges are met, producing meaningful clusters on data of this scale is very difficult.
 In terms of clustering accuracy, we achieved 0.27 pairwise F-measure on the largest dataset considered (123M unlabeled faces + 13, 233 labeled images from LFW), which indicates that at least some of the clusters produced by our algorithm correspond well to true identities in LFW.
 To identify these high quality clusters, we developed an internal per-cluster quality measure, that does not involve external identity labels, to rank the clusters by quality for manual examination.
-Experimental results showed that this measure was extremely effective for smaller datasets, but for the larger datasets considered (LFW + 123M unlabeled faces), performance, as expects falls.
+Experimental results showed that this measure was extremely effective for smaller datasets, but for the larger datasets considered (LFW + 123M unlabeled faces), performance apparently falls (although this point is complicated by the degree of overlap between the full background dataset and LFW).
 Still, some good quality (compact and isolated) face clusters can be identified.